If you’re wondering how to spruce up the chat at your dinner table over the festive period, these Christmas conversation starters will help!

 41. Does the birth of Jesus play a part in your Christmas?
 Why or why not?

-Next: Good questions to ask
+Next: Questions to ask friends

 42. Food, shelter, family, money, influence – how would you rank these in order of importance?

 43. What are you most looking forward to in the year to come?

 44. Many people lavishly decorate the outside of their houses with lights, statues, and other things – what’s your opinion on this?